ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.echarts/README.md

 Add after the restart the tab in the admin:
 ![Admin](img/admin.png)

+The created preset can be accessed in web adapter too.
+URL: `http://IP:8082/echarts/index.html?preset=echarts.0.PRESETID`.

+For vis there is a special widget with easy selection of presets.

 ### Tooltip
 Lower case `i` indicates that the value was interpolated from the 2 neighbour values, and it does not exist at this time stamp.